 Finally, I know I’ve been talking about how Design can help HR professionals in more ways than just making things look good, but let’s not forget how important that is too.
 As Luke Johnson puts it, “There is a perception that HR’s content is boring — mind-numbingly boring.
 The great challenge for a designer is how to make this information engaging, simple, and human.”

 This often stems from the fact that there is a lack of investment in internal marketing compared to its flashier external counterpart.
-Which is sad as I would argue it’s just as important for employers to promote mental health services internally as it is to promote a product upgrade externally.
+This is sad as I would argue it’s just as important for employers to promote mental health services internally as it is to promote a product upgrade externally.
 Employee engagement is just as vital to the bottom line as customer engagement.

 HR content plays a huge role in employees’ lives, especially during emergencies.
 So, when HR communication or content is poorly designed, it makes it hard for employees to find the information they need when they need it most.
 Imagine an employee trying to access the relevant benefits detail when they have to make a tough medical decision.
 In these cases, bad design only adds to the stress and makes it less likely for them to take the steps they need to stay safe and secure.